 - What type of e-bike will suit my needs?
-(Incl recent lighter weight models)
+(Incl folding and Cargo e-bikes)

 - Which type of electric drive system should I go for – Hub or Mid drive?
-And how powerful does it need to be for my needs?
+How powerful a system do i need?
+Can I convert my own bike?

 - But will it run away with me?